michiAkaWhitey/RechnungsApp/README.md

-This App should caputre a bill and save the data to a db
+This App should capture a bill and save the data to a db